 - Sick staff working

-- Staff not following hygiene protocols
+- Staff not following employee health standards

 - Serving improperly cooked food (especially undercooked)